dvisionlab/Bellsprout/README.md

 # Bellsprout

-Compute intersection between a model and a plane
+This is a simple javascript tool that computes the 2D intersection between a 3D object and a given plane.